-In my book 2002 The Anatomy of Racial Inequality I proposed as a general matter that durable racial inequality be understood as the outgrowth of a series of "vicious circles of cumulative causation."
-The "social meaning of race" - i.e., tacit connotations associated with "blackness" in the observer's imagination, especially the negative connotations-biases the social cognitions of observing agents, leading them to make detrimental causal misattributions.
+In that book previously mentioned, The Anatomy of Racial Inequality, I proposed that durable racial inequality be understood as the result of a set of "vicious circles of cumulative causation."
+The "social meaning of race," the tacit connotations associated with "blackness" in an observer's imagination, especially the negative connotations, biases the social cognitions of observing agents, leading them to make detrimental causal misattributions.
 They have difficulty identifying with the plight of people whom they mistakenly assume simply to be "reaping what they have sown."
 This lack of empathy undermines public enthusiasm for egalitarian racial reform, thus encouraging the reproduction through time of racial inequality.
 Yet, absent such reforms, the low social conditions of (some) blacks persist, the negative social meanings ascribed to blackness are thereby reinforced, and the racially biased social-cognitive processes are reproduced, completing the circle.
 As they navigate through the epistemic fog, observing agents find their cognitive sensibilities being influenced by history and culture, by social conditions, and by the continuing construction and transmission of civic narrative.
+In America, race plays a crucial role in this process.
 Groping along, these observers-acting in varied roles, from that of economic agent to that of public citizen-"create facts" about race, even as they remain blind to their ability to unmake those facts and oblivious to the moral implications of their handiwork.
 The current policy of mass imprisonment is now a central factor in this tragic and morally troubling process.

-In my view an ethic of personal responsibility could not come close to justifying the current situation.
+This argument had an important philosophical implications for me: that an ethic of personal responsibility could not come close to justifying the current situation.
 Accordingly, I have taken up the task, as a black intellectual in the age of mass incarceration, of advocating greater social responsibility - even for wrongful acts freely chosen by individual persons.
-I encourage you to join me in this!
 This is not to say that a criminal has no choices, but rather that the society is implicated in his choices because we have acquiesced in arrangements that work to his detriment, and that shape his consciousness in such a way that the choices he makes, which we must condemn, are nevertheless compelling to him.
 In saying this I rely on a conception of durable social inequality wherein closed and bounded structures - like racially homogeneous urban ghettos - foster contexts within which pathology and dysfunction can emerge.
 However, these behaviors are not intrinsic to the people caught in these structures.
 Neither are they independent of the behavior of those of us who stand outside of them.